HenrikBengtsson/ucsf-vpn/README.md

  --version        Display version
  --full           Display more information
  --force          Force command
- --args           Pass any remaining options to 'gpclient'
+ --args           Pass any remaining options to 'gpclient', or to
+                  'gpclient connect', depending on which of the two accepts the option

 Examples:
  ucsf-vpn --version --full